bytefreezer/bytefreezer.github.io/docs/getting-started.md

 1. Create an S3 bucket in your preferred region
 2. Create an IAM user with S3 access
 3. Generate access keys
-4. Configure ByteFreezer with endpoint: `s3.amazonaws.com`
+4. Configure bytefreezer with endpoint: `s3.amazonaws.com`

 ### MinIO (On-Premises)

 1. Deploy MinIO cluster
-2. Create a bucket for ByteFreezer
+2. Create a bucket for bytefreezer
 3. Configure with `path_style: true`
 4. Use your MinIO endpoint URL